Sickandall/TheAncientWar/README.md

 # TheAncientWar
-It is a pc version  created by me
+It is a pc version Game created by me